Post

 Symptom

-This diagram always failed, even with Korean characters nearby:
+This diagram consistently failed in my Markdown-PDF (Puppeteer/HTML) export pipeline, even with Korean characters nearby:

 flowchart LR